microsoft/sca-fuzzer/docs/config.md

 * `executor_taskset` [int]: CPU number on which the executor is running test cases.
 * `enable_pre_run_flush` [bool]: If enabled, the executor will do its best to flush the microarchitectural state before running test cases.
   Enabled by default.
-* `enable_faulty_page` [bool]: If enabled, only of the sandbox memory pages will have the accessed bit set to zero, which will cause a microcode assist on the fist load/store to this page.
-  Disabled by default.

 # Analyser Configuration